Innovation Clinic About

 Innovation Clinic Services

-The Innovation Clinic services may include IP, preliminary freedom-to-operate, and clearance search work within the jurisdiction of Ontario in the following areas:
+The Innovation Clinic services may include IP consultations, preliminary freedom-to-operate information, and IP clearance search work in the following areas:

 - Reviewing basic issues in business transactions involving intellectual property,